 Due to jurisdictional responsibility, it may be difficult to narrow the leadership role down to one agency.
-Fire agencies in general can take a more proactive approach in their respective jurisdictions to gain greater buy-in from the communities.
-The Santa Cruz Fire Safe Council has taken some role in the effort but funding is the single most difficult obstacles to overcome.
-The second obstacle is obtaining property owner permissions or buy-in on fuel reduction can be difficult.
+I think the fire agencies in general can take a more proactive approach in their respective jurisdictions to gain greater buy in from the communities.
+The Santa Cruz Fire Safe Council has taken some type of role in the effort but funding is the single most difficult obstacles I to overcome.
+The second obstacle is property owners, get their permission or buy in on fuel reduction is difficult.